 As we are wont to do, we've made the TLV easy to use by putting it on a breakout PCB along with the circuitry to support it.
 A voltage regulator and logic level shifting combine to make it usable with a range of microcontrollers with either 3.3V or 5V logic levels.
 We even give you a pin for you to use the excess 3.3V juice not needed by the TLV493D.

 We've also outfitted the breakout with SparkFun Qwiic compatible STEMMA QT connectors to allow you to use it with other similarly equipped boards without needing to solder.
+QT Cable is not included, but we have a variety in the shop.
 Because the TLV493D "speaks" I2C, you only need two wires (in addition to power) to interface with your microcontroller, and you can share those pins with other I2C sensors.
 The manufacturer Infineon was kind enough to provide a library to use the sensor with Arduino, and we've written one to use it with CircuitPython and Python for use on Raspberry Pi and other Linux computers.